Grilled Eggplant Salad

 - When eggplant is cool enough to handle, cut it into slices about 1 inch thick.

-- Gently combine the eggplant and tomato halves in a bowl and stir in enough sauce to coat the ingredients (about 1/4 cup).
+- Gently combine the eggplant and tomato halves in a bowl and stir in enough dressing to coat the ingredients (about 1/4 cup).
+Save the rest of the dressing for another time; it's good on so many things!

 - Stir in the crumbled Feta and serve salad warm or at room temperature.